-We are currently unable to accept health insurance, however, you may use health savings account (HSA) funds.
+We are currently unable to accept health insurance, and while you may use health savings account (HSA) funds we are unable to process that donation payment.
 If you choose to use HSA funds, we suggest getting a letter of need from your primary care doctor to document the use of the funds.

-Can this diagnosis be used in the United States for social security disability, state services, and workplace accommodations?
+Can this diagnosis be used in the United States for social security disability, state services, and workplace, or school accommodations?

 Can this diagnosis be used in other countries to access services and resources?